gunblues/socket.io-client-pongTimeout/README.md

 # socket.io-client-pongTimeout
-If pong response is slower than pongTimeout value, trigger pong_abnormal event; If pong response is back to normal, trigger pong_normal event
+At bad network, you might want to show "the connection is unstable" If pong response is slower than pongTimeout value, trigger pong_abnormal event; If pong response is back to normal, trigger pong_normal event